-We’d like to congratulate the authors of the Place Branding and Marketing Manifesto for their excellent work.
+Congratulatations to the authors of the Place Branding and Marketing Manifesto for their excellent work.
 In a globalised world full of opportunities but also increasing competition and noise, the Manifesto offers conceptual clarity and a way forward for place branders, managers and marketers around the world.

 Enjoyed this post on the Place Marketing and Branding Manifesto?
 Share and spread the word!